Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 ## HTML

-HTML elements are required even for simple text: markdown has neither non-breaking space nor hyphen.
+HTML elements are required even for simple text: markdown has neither non-breaking space nor a hyphen.

 The richer the content the more HTML you will use.
 The use of HTML is inevitable inside of `<table>`<i>s</i>.